UST-QuAntiL/WS-VQE-prototype/README.md

 [compare_vqe_variants.py](compare_vqe_variants.py) compares different variants of the VQE with and without warm-starts based on ACAE with different optimizer settings as further explained in our paper [1].
 It contains functions to run these variants for multiple problem instances, store information on the progress of each variant, and evaluate these results.

-In [utils](utils) provides functionalities to generate the problem instances, obtain approximate solutions by means of the inverse power method, handle the storage of results, and a wrapper for the optimizer.
+[utils](utils) provides functionalities to generate the problem instances, obtain approximate solutions by means of the inverse power method, handle the storage of results, and a wrapper for the optimizer.

-In [results](results) contains the results generated with the implementation and presented in the publication.
+[results](results) contains the results generated with the implementation and presented in the publication.
 The evaluation is done with the appropriate function provided in [compare_vqe_variants.py](compare_vqe_variants.py).

 ### References
 [1] Truger, Felix, et al. "Warm-Starting the VQE with Approximate Complex Amplitude Encoding" (in preparation)